-To address this challenge we develop a standardized comparative analysis framework, which assesses interpretability of rationale extraction techniques.
+To address this challenge, we develop a standardized comparative analysis framework to assess the interpretability of rationale-extraction techniques.
 Unlike existing works, we propose a schema for post-hoc evaluation of extracted rationales by legal experts.
-In addition to this, we evaluate rationale extraction techniques quantitatively (i.e., faithfulness evaluation).
+In addition, we evaluate rationale extraction techniques quantitatively (i.e., via a faithfulness evaluation).

-Furthermore, we introduce a new ECtHR dataset to address limitations in existing binary violation detection benchmarks.
-We found previous datasets from \citet{chalkidis_neural_2019} and \citet{chalkidis_paragraph-level_2021} `inapplicable' for violation existence classification due to two critical issues.
-Both \emph{inadmissible cases} (those that do not even pass the requirements to be decided on the merits by the ECtHR) and \textit{"hidden violated cases"} (those for which award is granted to applicant) were automatically gold-labeled as non-violations although such classification is problematic.
-When we exclude these `inapplicable' cases, the amount of \textit{true non-violated} cases shrinks drastically, see Table~\ref{tab:stats_previous}.
+Furthermore, we introduce a new ECtHR dataset to address limitations in existing binary violation existence classification benchmarks.
+We found previous datasets from \citet{chalkidis_neural_2019} and \citet{chalkidis_paragraph-level_2021} contain factual legal errors in their gold-labeled data for violation existence classification due to two critical issues.
+Both \emph{inadmissible cases} (those that do not even pass the requirements to be decided on the merits by the ECtHR) and cases with \textit{"implicit violations"} (i.e., the conclusion of the case does not match hand-crafted keywords, such as "violation") were wrongly gold-labeled as non-violation.
+When we exclude such cases, the number of \textit{true non-violated} cases shrinks drastically (see Table~\ref{tab:stats_previous}).